Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * E = Issue is unique, well described, and a possible reason for occurrence and solution is mentioned
 * Using the GitHub flow model
-  * N = GitHub flow model unused or no commits made to the GitHub repository
+  * N = GitHub flow model unused or no commits made to the GitHub
-  * I = Pushed to master or non-descriptive commits made to the GitHub repository
+  * I = Pushed to master or made non-descriptive commits
   * A = Pushed to correct repository with descriptive commits to the Github repository
   * G = Use of a branch/fork demonstrated appropriately